carbon-language/carbon-lang/lld/docs/NewLLD.rst

 * SymbolTable

-  SymbolTable is basically a hash table from strings to Symbols with a logic to resolve symbol conflicts.
+  SymbolTable is basically a hash table from strings to Symbols with logic to resolve symbol conflicts.
 It resolves conflicts by symbol type.

   - If we add Defined and Undefined symbols, the symbol table will keep the former.
   - If we add Defined and Lazy symbols, it will keep the former.